Juul/stream-a-la-cart/README.md

 All of this means that we are stuck with H.264 + AAC + RTMP + Flash until we the WebRTC software matures.
 This is do-able since open source implementations of everything we need is available.
 You might be breaking the law if you compile the code and redistribute the resulting binaries, but I'll leave that up to your judgment as I am not a lawyer.

+# Hand-held recording

+Most of this document describes a solution that doesn't work with a hand-held camera that needs to move around a lot.
+For this it's necessary to either get one of the battery-powered dedicated encoders mention in the next section (the VidiU Mini is a good bet) or use a smartphone.
+If using a smartphone it is probably a good idea to get a cage/grip for the phone and a wide angle and/or fisheye lens for close-ups.
+This is all availabe from [BeastGrip](http://beastgrip.com/).

+The cool thing about using a smartphone is that it's cheap (people can use their own phones) and it should be possible to use WebRTC soon.
+The problem with using smartphones is that you get no image stabilization, which can be a big problem.
+However, with the beastgrip it's possible to mount to a monopod or even a glidecam (you can find knock-off glidecams for ~$130 on ebay) which helps a lot.

 # Encoding (HDMI to RTMP stream)

 There are three basic ways of tackling encoding: